If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Use It:

-• Combine one cup of bleach along with one gallon of water.
+• Mix one cup of bleach with one gallon of water.
+Ensure the room is well-ventilated to avoid inhaling fumes.

 Steam